Week 1 Day 1: Attention and Multi-Head Attention

 to get H

-produces an output for each of the head of the token.
-Then, you can transpose it into N.. x L x H x D
+The attention function produces output for each of the head of the token.
+Then, you can transpose it back into N.. x L x H x D

 and reshape it